What is more likely for Tony Soprano? A successful resolution to his therapy or a federal indictment?

 Sexual desire is a strong part of unconscious motivation, but Freud's peculiar take on the topic (think penis envy) would pollute the waters of psychoanalysis for years to come.
 These days, Freud is as fashionable as polyester, and psychoanalysis occupies a backwater of psychiatry.

 Much more practical and accessible than psychoanalysis is psychodynamics, which can be considered a short form of psychoanalysis.
 Gone is the couch.
 Sessions are more focused, typically one a week, and may be time-limited, tailored to the patient's needs, such as encouraging meds compliance.
-Various studies, however, indicate that short-term psychodynamics is less effective than cognitive, behavioral, and interpersonal therapy.
+Various studies, however, indicate that short-term psychodynamics for depression is less effective than cognitive, behavioral, and interpersonal therapy.

 As long-term treatment, the American Psychiatric Association in its depression Practice Guideline advises that psychodynamics is usually associated with goals beyond that of immediate symptom relief.
 The therapy is addressed at modifying the underlying psychological conflicts that make patients vulnerable to depression.
 For bipolar disorder, The APA recommends long term treatment in the context of illness management.